On Being in the Dark

 I popped the first two trays in the oven and set to work on the second two trays.
 It was immediately apparent that the dough was already slightly warmer and a bit more difficult to cut.
 However, making the indentations was easier.

 These cute little confections puffed up in the oven and began to sink back down as I started to lift them.
-As with many cookies (especially complicated cut outs) a few broke a little arm or leg in the process, some had less deep button indentations, some just cooked a little more than others depending on their place in the oven and how thick the dough was.
-Despite my attempt to make them uniform; nature, chemistry, and my own artistic abilities made each ever so slightly dissimilar to one another.
+As with many cookies (especially complicated cutouts), a few broke a little arm or leg in the process.
+Some had less deep button indentations.
+Some just cooked a little more than others depending on their place in the oven and how thick the dough was.
+Despite my attempt to make them uniform, nature, chemistry, and my own artistic abilities made each ever so slightly dissimilar to one another.

 Like people and animals, these little cookies were all distinct.
 Where does one person really begin and another end?
 Those cookies that stuck together came from the same batch.
-Where they overlapped it was hard to tell who was who, as they are made from the same stuff.
-And does it matter other than to the eye that they are separate?
+Where they overlapped, it was hard to tell who was who, as they are made from the same stuff.
+And does it matter, other than to the eye, that they are separate?
 It’s all just cookies that will taste more or less the same.

 Lessons from the Gingerbread People